nosco/hx/README.md

 # hx

-An easy to use, decomplected hiccup compiler for React.
+An easy to use, decomplected hiccup compiler for ClojureScript and React.

 ## Usage